trevisanj/PFANT/fortran/README.md

 There are different routines that can be used, such as `log_critical()`, `log_error()`, `log_warning()`, `log_info()`, `log_debug()`, `log_halt()` and also `log_and_halt()`.

-#### Commenting .f, .f90 files

-*What to put in comments*.
-It is recommended to document at least this:

-- Explain -- at the beginning of a module -- what the prefixes of variables declared within it stand for.
-- `module`, `subroutine`, and `function`: at least one description line .
-- `subroutine` or `function` arguments: at least one sentence for each argument.
-- variables declared in the header section of a module: at least one sentence.
-- when the logic becomes tricky, it is a kind gesture to explain what the code is doing

 ### More documentation guidelines